Cereopsis/swift-bowling/README.md

 - Not yet
 - Was using the wrong secret-ish thing.
 Fool
 - Next issue - only on `pull_request.opened`
+- What an idiot, I can't remember what other repos I added

 # swift-bowling